xErik/generate-password-browser/README.md

 Generate Password is a (relatively) extensive library for generating random and unique passwords in browsers.
 This is a fork of the original generate-password package https://github.com/brendanashworth/generate-password, but unfortunately it doesn't and [won't](https://github.com/brendanashworth/generate-password/pull/21) support browsers.
-I tested this package with Angular 4 and confirmed it's working in
+Confirmed to be working with Angular 4, 5 and 6 in these browsers:

 - Google Chrome 60.0.3112.113
 - Firefox 55.0.3
 - Internet Explorer 11

-(I will extend this list in the future)

 ## Install